bthate/botlib/README.rst

 ::

- > sudo bot install
+ > sudo botcfg install

 if you don't want the bot to startup at boot, remove the service file:

 ::

- > sudo bot remove
+ > sudo botcfg remove

 |